Welcome to SUPRA

 SUPRA employs professional staff to provide support services to SUPRA members.

 Our services are free, confidential, and independent from the University.
 To access our services join SUPRA now!

 Our Postgraduate Advocacy and Policy Officers can help with most academic or wellbeing issues you have while at uni, such as:

 mental health issues

-Our Legal Service employs solicitors who can help with a range of legal matters, such as:
+Our Legal Service employs solicitors who can help you with a range of legal matters, such as:

 motor vehicle accidents